mlehmus-dot/seahorse-backup-tool/README.md

 IF YOU CHOOSE TO NOT DELETE BACKUP -FOLDER AND RESTORE IT LATER TO ANOTHER OS: Navigate to /seahorse-backup-tool/saved-backups/ and move backup folder (seahorse-backup-yyyy-mm-dd) to /seahorse-backup-tool/

-SCRIPT RESTORES BACKUP ONLY FROM FOLDER /seahorse-backup-tool/
+SCRIPT RESTORES BACKUP ONLY FROM FOLDER MAIN FOLDER - NOT FROM SUBFOLDERS

 --------------------------------------------------------------
 If restoring backup went like it should, you get prompted: